YESAndy/yesandy.github.io/_posts/2023-08-17-jetson-tutorial2.md

 ![Desktop View](/assets/img/post/2023-08-21-yolo-demo.gif){: width="480" height="480" }
 _Object Detection demo using YOLOV8_

-This tutorial aims to provide a starter project for image data collection for Hard Hat detection using Jetson Nano and a Web camera.
+This tutorial aims to provide a starter project for image data collection for Hard Hat detection using Jetson Nano and a web camera.
 We will utilize the training pipeline from [Ultralytics](https://github.com/ultralytics/ultralytics).

 ![Desktop View](/assets/img/post/2023-08-21-yolo-results.jpg){: width="480" height="480" }
 _A test example of YOLOv8 for Hard hat detection_